2nd Trimester

 • Sudden or severe swelling in face, hands, or feet

-• Any signs of infection (fever, painful urination, unusual discharge)
+• Any signs of infection such as fever, painful urination, or unusual discharge

 As you move into month 6, your baby's movements will become stronger and more frequent.
-You might even see your belly move as baby kicks and rolls!
+You might even see your belly move as baby kicks and rolls.
 The reality of becoming a parent feels more tangible now.
 Start thinking about your birth preferences, nursery preparation, and baby essentials.
 You will have your next routine antenatal appointment around 25 weeks.
-You are doing amazingly well - enjoy this special time as you continue growing your little miracle.
+You are doing amazingly well. enjoy this special time as you continue growing your little one.